Lisstem/rails-examples/dynamic-forms/README.md

 ```
 Notice that the contents of the second dropdown are set to the books of the first author.
 The first author is selected by default and this way the correct books are displayed.

+To change the items in the book dropdown we can use Javascript.
+When the author dropdown is changed we will send an ajax request for the author data.
+To provide this data we add a [controller for the authors](app/controllers/authors_controller.rb) which only has the show action and a [route](config/routes.rb) for this action.
+We also need a [json view](app/views/authors/show.json.jbuilder) for the show action (, I also added one for the [html view](app/views/authors/show.html.erb)).